AOS573-2017/aos573-2017.github.io/_lectures/14-final.md

 Previously we played around with the idea of pseudo-code--planning and drawing out the structure and flow of an analysis program.
 Once the pseudo-code is generated and the plan decided, you generally move to plugging that in to your editor.
 This aspect of the process is rarely error-proof.
 When you run or compile your code for the first time, you will likely come across errors.
 These errors appear in things like typos, misspellings, bad keywords, or incorrect function calls.
 It could be the case, however, that you have a bigger picture error not caught by the compiler or at run time: perhaps you made a wrong assumption, the operator you used is incorrect, or something else is wrong but is not visible on the surface.
 One way to add a additional check for these sorts of errors is to follow the practice of writing _tests_.

 A test in programming is somewhat similar to a test in university.
 Your code checks the output of some function or computation; if it is as expected, the test passes; if it is unexpected, the test fails.
 Tests by no means absolutely verify that code is without any bugs, but they provide a mechanical check to see how things are going.
-As an example, let's say you had a function that multipled two values together.
+As an example, let's say you had a function that multiplied two values together.
 Create a new file and add that function:

 ~~~ bash
 $ nano testing_tests.py